You can listen to the podcast and read the show notes here

 I, myself, am familiar with most of those areas, but I find that I excel at certain ones.
 Having a team and you can separate those concerns and say, “Hey, you guys are really good at this front end, you do that and you hook it up to this back end and we can work on this back end.”
 It makes things work together very smoothly, so it's better for teams.

-Michael Smith: Yeah.
+Michaela Light: Yeah.
 Is this similar to MVC, or other design patterns where you separate out the model from the view?
 Or, is it taking it a step further?

 Nathaniel F.: I think it takes it the step further.
 You'd apply MVC patterns to both parts.
 I think what this does is it disconnects the responsibilities of dealing with the data modeling and the database itself from that front end.
 The front end just connects with the REST end points to get what it needs.